laminlabs/bionty-base/docs/guide/extend.md

 ## New entites

-Adding new entities to Bionty requires subclassing the {class}`bionty.Entity` and modifying the `local.yml` file.
+Adding new entities to Bionty requires subclassing the {class}`bionty.Bionty` and modifying the `sources.local.yaml` file.

 The {class}`bionty.Bionty` requires several properties to be defined: